by Howard Culbertson, missionary to Haiti

 Approaching it from a non-dogmatic phenomenological angle, Graham Dow says: "A coherent understanding of certain behavioural phenomena is given by the demonic model . . .
 There is sufficient correspondence between the demonic model of perception and the data of human behavior."54

 Granted, there are some differences between the cases of biblical demon possession and the descriptions of Haitian loa possession.
 The similarities are so striking, however, that it may easily be concluded that loa possession is demonic on the model of the New Testament cases.
 Haitian believers and missionaries working in that country identify it unquestionably as demon possession.
 This identification has enabled them to deal with loa possession in an effective manner.
-The weight of the evidence does tip the scales in favor of viewing loa possession as a twentieth century equivalent of biblical demon possession.
+The weight of the evidence does tip the scales in favor of viewing loa possession as a present-day century equivalent of biblical demon possession.

 51 Joe Schubert, et. al. The Devil You Say?
 Perspectives on Demons and the Occult (Austin, Texas: Sweet Publishing Company, 1974), p.
 22.